-Now you know about the New Year's annual celebrations in Lao and how traditionally closely related it is with Buddhist practices.
+Now you know about the New Year’s annual celebrations in Lao and how traditionally closely related it is to Buddhist practices.

 People often look at Laos as the little brother of Thailand, but it is much more than this, with its own unique culture and history.
-The designers at Simya Solutions, a Thai-based company, understand how important it is to promote growth and understanding of our neighbors. ( If you want to learn some more similarities and differences between Thai and Lao check out this blog).
+We understand how important it is to promote growth and understanding of our neighbors.
+It’s best to learn some more similarities and differences between Thai and Lao.